docker-archive/docker-registry/README.md

 #### Privileged access

-1. `privileged_key`: allows you to make direct requests to the registry by using an RSA key pair.
-The value is the path to a file containing the public key.
+1. `privileged_key`: allows you to make direct requests to the registry by using HMAC-signed requests.
+The value is the HMAC key to be used.
    If it is not set, privileged access is disabled.

-##### Generating keys with `openssl`

-You will need to install the python-rsa package (`pip install rsa`) in addition to using `openssl`.
-Generating the public key using openssl will lead to producing a key in a format not supported by the RSA library the registry is using.

-Generate private key:

-    openssl genrsa  -out private.pem 2048

-Associated public key :

-    pyrsa-priv2pub -i private.pem -o public.pem

 ### Search-engine options